mm6/ethereum-code-walkthrough_1/README.md

 pragma solidity ^0.5.0;

 contract Victim {
-     // Contract: If the user clears the balance we will pay them 1 eth. uint balance = 100;
+     // Contract: One time only.
+Clear the state and get paid 1 eth. bool state = true;

-     // pre: balance > 0
+     // pre: state is true

-     function withdraw() public {
+     function clearState() public {
-         require(balance > 0);
+         require(state);
          uint transferAmt = 1 ether;
          // Call the sender's fallback function with 1 eth.
          // Note that we fail to specify how much gas is available within ().
          // So, all gas provided by the original caller is available to be consumed.
-         // Contracts do not pay any gas fees in the current version of Ethereum.
-         // But the contract is paying its own eth to the sender. msg.sender.call.value(transferAmt)("");
+         // This contract is paying its own eth to the sender. msg.sender.call.value(transferAmt)("");
-         // clear the balance
+         // clear the state
-         balance = 0;
+         state = false;
      }
-     // This contract has some eth provided by a caller function() payable external {
+     // This contract must have some eth provided by a caller. function() payable external {

      }